sebastianruder/NLP-progress/question_answering.md

 | Classifier (Chen et al., 2016) | 67.9 | 68.3 | [A Thorough Examination of the CNN/Daily Mail Reading Comprehension Task](https://www.aclweb.org/anthology/P16-1223) |
 | Impatient Reader (Hermann et al., 2015) | 63.8 | 68.0 | [Teaching Machines to Read and Comprehend](https://arxiv.org/abs/1506.03340) |

+### MultiRC
+MultiRC (Multi-Sentence Reading Comprehension) is a dataset of short paragraphs and multi-sentence questions that can be answered from the content of the paragraph.
+We have designed the dataset with three key challenges in mind:
+ - The number of correct answer-options for each question is not pre-specified.
+This removes the over-reliance of current approaches on answer-options and forces them to decide on the correctness of each candidate answer independently of others.
+In other words, unlike previous work, the task here is not to simply identify the best answer-option, but to evaluate the correctness of each answer-option individually.
+ - The correct answer(s) is not required to be a span in the text.
+ - The paragraphs in our dataset have diverse provenance by being extracted from 7 different domains such as news, fiction, historical text etc., and hence are expected to be more diverse in their contents as compared to single-domain datasets.

+The leaderboards for the dataset is available on the [MultiRC website](http://cogcomp.org/multirc/).

 ### QAngaroo

 [QAngaroo](http://qangaroo.cs.ucl.ac.uk/index.html) is a set of two reading comprehension datasets,